Ensuring familiarity with the area

 Identify patients eligible for ranibizumab biosimilar

 Continue working with clinicians to identify the opportunity for biosimilar introduction.
 Identify those patients suitable for ranibizumab biosimilar as well as those for whom it would be clinically inappropriate to use the biosimilar.
-Refer to the National Commissioning recommendations for medical retinal vacular medicines (publication pending till July 2022).
+Refer to the National Commissioning Policy for medical retinal vascular medicines.

 Ensure use in local pathway of care